 Finding resources in your area

-Your map starts centered on your current location.
+Your map starts centered on your current location if you have enabled geo-location in your browser.
 And it shows you the resources available in your area.

 You can use the Search resources bar to find different types of resource in your area.
-You can enter things like “recovery support near me”.
+You can enter things like “recovery support” or "treatment".
 You can also enter a specific location or a resource name if you know it.
 Be sure to select from the list of results that appear.

 Resources appear as points on the map.
-You can select any point and then select the resource title to open the full resource page for contact information, to share it with others, or get directions.
+You can select any point for contact information, to share it with others, get directions, or add to a collection.
+You can also select the resource title to view the detailed resource page.
 This information is updated frequently.